immortalillusions/Snapshot/instructions.md

 Use a stable identifier/marker so the app can reliably find its generated summary events.

+## Weekly summaries

+Create/update weekly summary events on Saturdays.
+Each event covers the inclusive nine-day range from its Saturday through the following Sunday, and is titled `Week of <date>`.

+Weekly summaries:

+* use a separate configurable weekly start time, defaulting to 9:30 AM
+* reuse the configured summary duration
+* include only incomplete tasks whose calendar date falls in that range
+* use the same course ordering and format as daily summaries, without a `Completed` section

+Automatically create weekly summaries from the current Saturday through four calendar months ahead.
+The web UI must allow users to request multiple specific weeks beyond that range; requested weeks remain subscribed to updates until removed, and removing one deletes its summary event.

 ## Which tasks appear in a summary

 For each course/category independently: